Oil on wood panel

 A writer I admire suggests lying on the floor of a busy department store or train station, as an exercise that inures you to the disapproval of strangers.
 Extreme, yes, and I don't advise it myself.

-But you could volunteer to give an artist talk if you fear public speaking (and who doesn't)?
+But you could volunteer to give an artist talk if you're afraid of public speaking (and who isn't)?
 Or approach a gallery or museum you feel is way out of your league.

-One of two things will happen: you'll either succeed or you'll come away a little more resilient than you were before.
+One of two things will happen: you'll succeed or you'll rebound a little tougher than you were before.

 Know the Universe Makes No Mistakes

 I wish this quote weren't so overused, because I love it.

 But ask yourself, how many heartbreaking disappointments in your life or career have enabled something wonderful to happen?
 Think of all the high achievers who rebounded and triumphed after they failed:

 • A rising portrait artist is slammed by critics, flees to another country, and becomes a phenomenon.